ES-1085/f2025-ds1-project-rare1/README.md

 - Physical: How good are students at balancing, and how well developed are their gross-motor manipulative skills
 - Social-Emotional: Checks if students can navigate group environments well.
 Looks at their ability to cooperate constructively in group settings.
 Additionally looks at a student's ability to sustain positive relationships.

 The first plot we made was a faceted line plot that compared DLL students to non-DLL students across all six categories.
 Using the weighted average scores, we found that non-DLL students were consistently scoring higher among all categories.
 This reflects the difficulty that DLL students have in understanding what is going on in the classroom, as well as other unique learning challenges.
+This could represent other external factors at play like sociodemographic factors, which showcase the discrepancy between white and non-white family incomes.

 The second plot we made was a bar graph comparing Multi-Year students to Non-Multi-Year students.
 Again, across all five categories, Multi-Year students consistently scored higher.
 This graph serves as a testament to the effectiveness of Promise Early Education and insinuates that students who are in the program for longer become more advanced in their learning abilities.